 - Recorded messages can be assigned to a single user, or a group of users

-- Messages are recorded in FastCall under Automated messages
+- Messages are recorded in Fastcall under recorded messages

-Last, when the VM drop is used, FastCall will use the title of the VM as your call result.
+When the voicemail drop is used, Fastcall will use the title of the voicemail as your call result.